MooersLab/aimless-summary-table-extraction/README.md

 ## What is this?

 A bash function that eases access to the summary statistics in the aimless.log file after processing with `autoxds` on the Structural Molecular Biology (SMB) server at the Stanford Synchrotron Radiation LightSource (SSRL).
+The script `autoxds` by Dr. Ana Gonzalez is only available at SSRL.
+The script wraps around the programs `XDS`, `pointless`, `aimless`, and `ctruncate` to ease the processing of diffraction images.

 The bash function takes the diffraction image file stem and the run number as command line arguments.
 The output files are assumed to be in a subfolder.